getsentry/sentry-native/CONTRIBUTING.md

 The `maxfail` parameter will abort after the first failure, and `capture=no` will print the complete compiler output, and test log.

+**Running unit tests**:

+    $ make test-unit

+Unit tests also have a dedicated `make` target, if they need to be run separately from the integration tests.

-**Running unit-tests manually**:
+**Running unit tests manually**:

     $ cmake -B build -D CMAKE_RUNTIME_OUTPUT_DIRECTORY=$(pwd)/build
     $ cmake --build build --target sentry_test_unit
     $ ./build/sentry_test_unit

-The unit-tests are a separate executable target and can be built and run on their own.
+The unit tests are a separate executable target and can be built and run on their own.

 ## How to interpret CI failures